shyrodgau/imbraw2dng/README.md

 is the language shortcut, it will open the page directly in that language.
 If you want to contribute to translating, translate what you are reading now or look
 [here](https://shyrodgau.github.io/imbraw2dng/translations.xls) and get in contact!

-When you have [node.js](https://nodejs.org) version &ge; V20.10(LTS), you can get the file [imbraw2dng.js](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.js), save it as `imbraw2dng_00.js` and then call `node imbraw2dng_00.js -CSV > mytexts.csv` to generate a current CSV with texts to be translated.

 ## Command line using node.js

 If and when you have [node.js](https://nodejs.org) version &ge; V20.10(LTS) installed, you can do the conversion via command line by getting the file